 Nadja is an enthusiastic, prepared, inspiring woman.
 She’s able to open your mind to new visions and perspectives.
 I recommend her training 100%.

 Eleonora del Vecchio

 Clients & Partners we have worked with

 I am Nadja, a former NATO Senior Executive, a seasoned crisis navigator, an emotional intelligence coach and passionate about building human resilience in an era of disruption.

-I left my nearly two-decade career at NCIA, NATO’s Cyber Security Agency, to focus on implementing my vision for a Cyber EQ leadership.
+I left my nearly two-decade career at NCIA, NATO’s Cyber Security Agency, to focus on building a new vision for cyber preparedness in the digital age.

 Having worked closely with people from over 40 countries, I am uniquely positioned in fostering trust and understanding among diverse, global stakeholders across the public and private sectors within multidisciplinary teams.

 I now help organizations exercise collaborative leadership through cyber crime scenarios simulations.

 Based on my nearly two decades of experience working as a senior Executive in NATO’s Cyber Security Agency, I understand the cost of cyber attacks as they put both civilians and military at direct risk when deployed during missions.